FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/select-vs-ifelse.md

 ## Key Points to Remember

 - All operations take place on encrypted data, so the actual values and comparison results stay concealed
+- Using traditional `if..else` on encrypted data might result in **unexpected behaviour** and leak information
-- The `select` function is the only way to handle conditional execution in FHE
+- The `select` function is the only way to handle conditional execution in FHE without leaking information
-- This pattern maintains privacy without sacrificing functionality
-- It's similar to constant-time programming patterns

 ## Common Use Cases